hammerheim-game/hammerheim-rules/3-warbands/lahmia.md

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 6 4 4 4 4 2 5 2 8
-Weapons/Armor: Lahmia Vampire may be armed with weapons and armor chosen from the Lahmia Equipment list.
+Weapons/Armour: Lahmia Vampire may be armed with weapons and armour chosen from the Lahmia Equipment list.
 Skills: The Lahmia Vampire may choose from Combat, Academic, Strength & Speed when she gains a new skill.
 In addition, the Lahmia Vampire may choose from the Lahmia